Health Care Savings Account Irvine, CA

 Opening a health care savings account can help people cover their out-of-pocket costs.
 People can use these unique, tax-advantaged accounts to pay for current or future healthcare expenses for you, your spouse, and your dependents.
 When combined with a high-deductible healthcare plan, people can receive tax advantages to save money in the long-run.

 If you are looking to save money while taking care of your oral health, a health care savings account, HSA, can help.
-Our team at Sedation and Implant Dentistry Irvine can help you learn more about HSAs and other coverages.
+Our team at Total Care Implant Dentistry can help you learn more about HSAs and other coverages.
 Call us at (949) 258-9682 to learn more about our services or schedule an appointment.

 Understanding Health Care Savings Accounts

 A health savings account (HSA) is a savings account that lets people set aside money on a pre-tax basis to pay for qualified medical expenses.
 An HSA is complementary to a health care plan that has a high deductible.
 People can save money in an HSA before taxes and use the funds to pay for eligible health care expenses, including expenses the health plan does not cover.
 For example, people can use their HSA savings to cover health care costs until reaching the plan’s deductible.